Wagerup, Western Australia

-Wagerup is a town located in the Peel region of Western Australia just off the South Western Highway.
+Wagerup is a town in the Peel region of Western Australia just off the South Western Highway.
 It is located between Waroona and Harvey, 12 km south of Waroona.

 History

 The town's name was initially spelt Waigerup or Waigeerup, derived from an Aboriginal name meaning "the place of the emu" (waitch), and was applied to a brook in the area.
 The same spelling was used when the railway station opened in 1896.
 However, by 1899, when the townsite was gazetted, the current spelling had been adopted (according to local legend, the man who painted the sign for the railway station misspelt the name).

 In the mid 1970s serious community concern about impending mining in jarrah forests saw considerable protests about the construction of the Wagerup refinery.
 The Campaign to Save Native Forests and South West Forests Defence Foundation challenged the planned mining venture, and the conditions under which Alcoa was to be mining.